A lot of hard work goes into successfully running a farm

 A good understanding of farm business structure is important to be able to plan the estate and succession.

-As there is no one-size-fits-all plan, getting expert advice is important.
-Robertson Hyetts has farm succession planning and estate planning lawyers to help you ensure that the farm is passed smoothly to the next generation, at a time of your choosing.
-We can also provide advice about ways to transfer the farm to the children without attracting stamp duty.
+There is no one-size-fits-all plan, so getting expert advice is important.
+Robertson Hyetts has farm succession planning and estate planning lawyers to help see your farm passed smoothly to the next generation, at a time of your choosing.
+We also provide advice about how to transfer the farm to children without attracting stamp duty.

 Farms are unique businesses and careful planning for business succession and estate management can reduce the risk of losing it all to tax or litigation when it is time to sell, retire or hand over to the next generation.
 It can also help manage family expectations and ensure that you are looked after in retirement.